kunal-arya/rfp_management/docs/database-schema.md

 ### `RFP`

-Represents a Request for Proposal.
+Represents a Request for Proposal with versioning and soft delete support.

 | Field               | Type                  | Description                                                 |
 |---------------------|-----------------------|-------------------------------------------------------------|